 We have a policy of equal access, and we encourage all students to consider studying abroad.
 Where possible, we work with partner institutions to find programmes accessible to everyone.

-Find out more information about the resources and support available.
+Find out more information about the resources and support available to you:

 Students with special educational needs and disabilities (SEND)